elastic-rs/elastic/README.md

 To provide a full-featured and efficient Elasticsearch client for Rust over (eventually) asynchronous io.
 Rust gives us a lot of tools for building super-performant but highly accessible libraries, which we aim to continue.

-The REST API is provided by a simple [inline JSON macro](https://github.com/KodrAus/json_str) so it's always possible to build any query.
-This means you don't need to learn another API for interacting with Elasticsearch; queries mocked in [Dev Tools](https://www.elastic.co/blog/found-sense-a-cool-json-aware-interface-to-elasticsearch) can just be copy+pasted into your Rust code.
+The REST API is provided by a simple [inline JSON macro](https://github.com/KodrAus/json_str) or `serde_json`'s [`json!`](https://docs.serde.rs/serde_json/macro.json.html) macro so it's always possible to build any query.
+This means you don't need to learn another API for interacting with Elasticsearch; queries mocked in [Dev Tools](https://www.elastic.co/blog/found-sense-a-cool-json-aware-interface-to-elasticsearch) can just be copy+pasted into your Rust source.

 The core focus of this project is on strong typing over your document types and query responses in Elasticsearch, rather than trying to map the entire Query DSL.